LayerNext/docs/docs/08-python-sdk/02-upload-download.md

 }
 ```

 ## 2.7.
-Trash objects from DataLake
+Trash Items from DataLake

-Given objects in DataLake can be trashed without specifying a collection, choosing a set of items using a query string and filters.
+Given items in DataLake can be trashed without specifying a collection, choosing a set of items using a query string and filters.

 ```python
 trash_objects_from_datalake(datalake_query, datalake_filter, content_type)